 You can’t do everything by yourself, you just can’t.
 Not to mention, you’ll burn out before you even get started.
 And if that happens, you won’t be able to help anyone.

-Figure out the people who can help, the people you can rely on.
+Figure out the family members who can help, the people you can rely on.
 Even if it’s just for an hour.

-Anything you can remove from your to-do list is time that you can use to relax, spend time with your family, catch up on sleep, read a book or grab coffee with your best friend.
+Anything you can remove from your to-do list is time that you can use to relax, spend quality time with your extended family, catch up on sleep, read a book, or grab coffee with your best friend.

-And trust me, there is not a huge amount of time for any of those things when you’re dealing with cancer in the family, so you should take advantage of every single second you have.
+And trust me, there is not a huge amount of time for any of those things when you’re dealing with cancer, so you should take advantage of every single second you have.
 (And yes, sitting quietly staring at the wall totally counts!
 At least it’s a break!)

 - A neighbor to cook a meal or do a few loads of laundry.